cloudwalk/brlc-monorepo/contracts/capybara-finance-v2/docs/description.md

     - `Revocation`: revoke the sub-loan.
     - `Freezing`: freeze the sub-loan.
     - `Unfreezing`: unfreeze the sub-loan.
+    - `UpToDueRemuneratoryRateSetting`: set the up to the due date remuneratory rate of the sub-loan.
-    - `RemuneratoryRateSetting`: set the remuneratory rate of the sub-loan.
+    - `PostDueRemuneratoryRateSetting`: set the post the due date remuneratory rate of the sub-loan.
     - `MoratoryRateSetting`: set the moratory rate of the sub-loan.
     - `LateFeeRateSetting`: set the late fee rate of the sub-loan.
     - `GraceDiscountRateSetting`: set the grace discount rate of the sub-loan.